 Test Frequency and Turnaround Time (TAT)

-Babesia serology is performed by Immunofluorescence Assay (IFA).
+Method: Babesia microti serology testing is performed by immunofluorescence assay (IFA).

 Performance: The NRCP states a sensitivity of 100% and specificity of 99% in immunocompetent individuals.
 Other laboratories offering IFA have reported a sensitivity of 88 to 96% and specificity of 90 to 100%.
 1

 Limitations: Serological antibody titres may be negative early in infection, in patients with severe immunosuppression, or in patients with asplenia.
 False positive reactions may occur in patients with autoimmune disorders (e.g., rheumatoid arthritis).
 Antibody titres remain elevated for years following clearance of infection.
 Antibody titres ≥ 1:1024, or a four-fold increase in titres between acute and convalescent sera, may be useful to distinguish acute from chronic/remote infection.
 Cross-reactivity may occur with Plasmodium spp. at lower antibody titre levels for IFA.
 Cross-reactivity is not usually reported between Babesia species-specific IFAs, therefore a negative Babesia microti IFA does not rule out infection with other Babesia species.1

 If Babesia serology is requested without specifying the suspected species, or if Babesia microti serology is requested, samples will be forwarded to NRCP for Babesia microti testing and results will be returned to PHO’s laboratory to be reported to the physician.

 Babesia microti IFA titre